-44 Policies for large scale facilities should, where necessary, be developed through collaboration between strategic policy-making authorities and other relevant bodies.
+46 Policies for large scale facilities should, where necessary, be developed through collaboration between strategic policy-making authorities and other relevant bodies.
 Examples of such facilities include ports, airports, interchanges for rail freight, public transport projects and roadside services.
 The primary function of roadside services should be to support the safety and welfare of the road user (and most such proposals are unlikely to be nationally significant infrastructure projects).

-45 Department for Transport (2015) General Aviation Strategy.

 appropriate opportunities to promote sustainable transport modes can be – or have been – taken up, given the type of development and its location;